ccmvumc/garjus/docs/stats.md

 # stats

 Garjus allows quick access to imaging measurements stored in XNAT assessors by maintaing a cache in REDCap.
 We refer to these measurements as "stats" as they are stored in an XNAT assessor resource named STATS.

+## credentials

+To use garjus command-line tools, you will need to create credential files for both REDCap and XNAT.
+Your XNAT user name and password must be stored in a .netrc file in your home directory.
+For REDCap, you will need the Project ID and API Key for the garjus project (also known as ccmutils) as well as each study project you want to access.

+Configure XNAT credentials for garjus: The .netrc file uses the same format as DAX.
+If you already have credentials for DAX, you can use the same for garjus.
+The format of each entry is: machine value login value password value

+Configure REDCap credentials for garjus: Your REDCap keys must be stored in a file in your home directory named .redcap.txt.
+Each line has three values separated by comma.
+The first value is the Project ID, the second value is the key, and the third value is the name.
+The name field is actually optional, but one entry should be named "main".
+This will be used as the main garjus REDCap project.

+Test your credentials by running garjus quicktest.

 ## Updating stats cache